-First-Time Buyer's Guide to Better Credit
+Home buyer's Guide to Better Credit

 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the pieces in deciding your FICO score include:
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the pieces in summing up your FICO score are:

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.